TrailsofGold/whitepaper/docs/game_concept/ship_wrecks.md

 The number of spawned ship wrecks in a hunt depends on 2 factors:
 - the crew size (number of pirates in the crew)
-- the rate of expired treasures in solo mode by every player on the previous day
+- the rate of expired treasures by every player on the previous day

 The formula is then: